MikulasZelinka/book-for-ukraine/README.md

 ### Presentation

 - [ ] Better UI in general
-- [ ] Inform about landscape mode on mobile
+- [x] Inform about landscape mode on mobile
+  - Solved by displaying single pages on mobile and two facing pages on desktop
+- [ ] Object animations (?)

 ### Languages